Wonder Woman: Classic heroism returns to the moviesWritten by Subby Szterszky

-As a story rooted in Greek myth, Wonder Woman naturally falls short of the scriptural narrative of redemption.
-Nevertheless, the Gospel echoes are unmistakeable here, and they are strong.
+As a story rooted in Greek mythology, Wonder Woman naturally falls short of the scriptural narrative of redemption.
+Nevertheless, the Gospel echoes are unmistakable here, and they are strong.
 Humankind may be fallen, but it still bears the image of God.
 There’s still darkness and evil to be resisted, goodness and truth to be defended, beauty to be valued and cherished.
 And even though humanity deserves only righteous wrath, mercy still triumphs over judgment.

 A grand epic story with no hint of irony

-Such grand stories of unabashed heroism have become rare in contemporary culture.
+Such stories of unabashed heroism have become rare in contemporary culture.
 There’s a perceived need to treat them with ironic condescension, as outmoded relics of a simpler time.
 It’s the problem that has plagued recent efforts to bring Superman to the big screen, for example.
 In place of the noble champion committed to truth and justice, he’s been reduced to a gloomy, self-doubting millennial who questions his very purpose as a hero.

 Patty Jenkins, the director of Wonder Woman, is having none of that.
 She elaborated in an interview with the New York Times on the eve of her film’s release: